gkwelding/Bugzilla-Command-Line-Stats/README.md

 Eg. bugz --name="Garry Welding"

 OPTIONS:

 --name         The name of the user.
-Eg. bugz --name="Garry Welding" --duration     How many days to get data for.
-Eg. bugz --name="Garry Welding" --duration=14 --to           Which day to start on, default to today if not provided.
-Eg. bugz --name="Garry Welding" --to="9-6-2011" --detail       The detail flag will give you a breakdown of the individual bugs worked on per day with a time count
+Eg. bugz --name="Garry Welding"

+--duration     How many days to get data for.
+Eg. bugz --name="Garry Welding" --duration=14

+--to           Which day to start on, default to today if not provided.
+Eg. bugz --name="Garry Welding" --to="9-6-2011"

+--detail       The detail flag will give you a breakdown of the individual bugs worked on per day with a time count

 Background
 ----------

-Bugzilla time reporting suck donkey balls.
+Bugzillas time reporting sucks donkey balls.

 Copyright
 ----------